Spiritual Classics - Spirit and Light Collaborative

 April 7 - The Risen Christ, Caryll Houselander

-Come to the next Spiritual Classics gathering on Tuesday, December 2 at 7:00 PM in the Ascension Parish Center Dining Room, when we will discuss The Friendship of Christ by Robert Hugh Benson, a book of meditations on our personal relationship with Jesus Christ.
-Rich Kordesh will lead the discussion.
+Come to the next Spiritual Classics gathering on Tuesday, February 3 at 7:00 PM in the Ascension Parish Center Dining Room, when we’ll discuss The Power and the Glory by Graham Greene, a novel about a suffering priest in Mexico during the anti-Catholic crusade of a revolutionary provincial government.
+Jeff Wood will lead the discussion.
 All Oak Park parishes are welcome.

 For more information, send an email to Jeff Wood at [email protected].